All Episodes

 But okay, here is Michelle Obama.

-This is on April 30th, is when this happened in New York at the dedication of the Whitney Museum of American Art in the meat packing district of Manhattan.
+In New York at the dedication of the Whitney Museum of American Art in the meat packing district of Manhattan.

-You see, there are so many kids in this country who look at places like museums and concert halls and other cultural centers, and they think to themselves, well, that's not a place for me, for someone who looks like me, for someone who comes from my neighborhood.
+You see, there are so many kids in this country who look at places like museums and concert halls and other cultural centers and they think to themselves, well, that's not a place for me, for someone who looks like me, for someone who comes from my neighborhood.

 In fact, I guarantee you that right now there are kids living less than a mile from here who would never in a million years dream that they would be welcome in this museum.